cms-analysis/HiggsAnalysis-CombinedLimit/docs/part3/commonstatsmethods.md

 -   the number of **tries** (option `--tries`): the algorithm will run multiple times with different random seeds.
 The truncated mean and RMS of the different results are reported.
 The default value is 10, which should be sufficient for a quick computation.
 For a more accurate result you might want to increase this number up to even ~200.
 -   the number of **iterations** (option `-i`) determines how many points are proposed to fill a single Markov Chain.
 The default value is 10k, and a plausible range is between 5k (for quick checks) and 20-30k for lengthy calculations.
 Beyond 30k, the time vs accuracy can be balanced better by increasing the number of chains (option `--tries`).
 -   the number of **burn-in steps** (option `-b`) is the number of points that are removed from the beginning of the chain before using it to compute the limit.
 The default is 200.
 If the chain is very long, we recommend to increase this value a bit (e.g. to several hundreds).
 Using a number of burn-in steps below 50 is likely to result in a bias towards earlier stages of the chain before a reasonable convergence.
+Instead of a fixed number, the option `--burnInFraction=x` can be set to a value between 0 and 1 to ignore a fraction `x` of the start of each chain.
+The larger of the option `b` and `x*length_of_chain` will be used as the burn-in.

 #### Proposals